Zermeno94/Web-Code-Quiz/README.md

 ## **Tasks Completed**

-1. Created a responsive "PLAY" and "Highscores" buttos to start code quize.
+1. Created a responsive "PLAY" buttons to start code quiz.
-2. Added in progress bar to allow user to see how far they are in the questions.
+2. I was able to redirect homepage to the the first question.
+I had trouble redirecting the page to the next question.
-3. Included score board on the top right of page to showcase current score to user.
+3. I was able to display score on the far right corner, but unable to get scores functioning.
+Including timer.
+I will worker harder in the next one.

 ![web code quize home page ](https://user-images.githubusercontent.com/87839888/132963186-476d513e-d883-4ab2-9b8e-0d9b3279f727.png)